DanielBMarkham/Info-Ops/manuscript/chapter15.md

 After reading this book, you're determined to do this the right way, maybe even do a little too much up-front work just to make sure you do a good job.
 When your first customer comes along, instead of just chatting and sketching something on a napkin, you chat and jot down your master model as you go.

+On your first meeting, you tell him that you're doing this a new way, and that he should expect a half-dozen small conversations before you settle on a deck design and begin work.
+But there's no charge for that, and you've found that people love it when you do it this way.

 What does the world of backyard decks look like in this guy's mind?
 After 15 minutes of chatting, here's your Master Model sketch.

 **MASTER BACKLOG**